crtvrffnrt/azwin11azuredeployment/README.md

 ## Features
 - Automatically detects your current public IP and grants access for RDP and SSH.
-- Option to specify additional IP ranges using the `-r` flag.
+- Requried to specify Allowed IP ranges using the `-r` flag.
 - Automatically deletes old resource groups created by the script to maintain a clean Azure environment.

 ---